minio/docs/source/includes/common/common-minio-kes.rst

 ..
-The following sections are common installation instructions for the KES server.
-These are used in the following pages:
+The following sections are common among all KES-related tutorials

-   - /source/security/server-side-encryption/configure-minio-kes-hashicorp.rst
-   - /source/security/server-side-encryption/configure-minio-kes-aws.rst
-   - /source/security/server-side-encryption/configure-minio-kes-azure.rst
-   - /source/security/server-side-encryption/configure-minio-kes-gcp.rst
+..
+Use the /includes/<platform>/common-minio-kes.rst file for platform-specific overrides.

 .. start-kes-encrypted-backend-desc